2022 - Sean Curtis, Tyler Walles, and Jack Walsh

 2021 - Kalli Archambault, Kelsey Dennehy, and Elizabeth Smith

 2020 - Sara Carleo, Leo Byers, and Michael Feeney

 The Board of Directors of the Andover Hockey Association is pleased to announce the formation of an annual scholarship for deserving alumni of the AHA youth hockey program.

 Recipients will be selected each spring and the one-time scholarships will be awarded following successful completion of the recipients' first semester of college.
 Alumni from both boys’ and girls’ teams are welcome to apply.
 The BoD reserves the right to split funds among deserving candidates.

-For 2022, the AHA BoD has pledged to award up to $1,500 in scholarship funds to deserving graduates.
+For 2023, the AHA BoD has pledged to award at least $500 in scholarship funds per selected applicant.

 To be eligible, applicants must: